hppedeaf/Camera-Animation-Hppe-Docs/docs/How To Use/Standard.md

 :::

 ### Look at Remote Player
-Set the camera to continuously look at the Romate player during movement.
+Set the camera to continuously look at the Remote player during movement.

 ![gif](@site/static/img/LookAtRemotePlayer.webp)